Srinidhi945/HCL_Hackathon_code_catalyst/README.md

 ---

-# 🌐 Running the Frontend
+# Running the Frontend

-Navigate to frontend folder:
+Navigate to the frontend directory:

 ```